qudratyunusov/qudratyunusov/Roadmap.md

 ### Medium term goals
 * cellFs: Implement SDATA loader, that is, read the contents of the SDATA file on the fly.
-* cellFs: Add/Improve the handling of streams and folders.
+* cellFs: Add/Improve the handling of streams.
 * cellJpgDec: Allow to downscale JPG images while decoding them.
 * Add unimplemented GCM commands.
 * Implement PRX loader.
 (See also: PRX Loader v1.02, libkirk / kirk_engine, etc.)
+* Implement a User Account Manager: Generate and manage the directories like: */dev_hdd0/home/00000001/*.
 * Fix the `read: reading from stdout or stderr (fd 1 & 2) not allowed` error of some homebrews like _SNES9x for PS3_.
 * Fix the `libpng error: IHDR: CRC error` error present in many homebrews like _Cubicle Shooter City_.
 * Enable sorting by Title / Serial / etc. in the panel "_Game List_".
 * Implement new module functions.
 Specifically:
-    * cellPamf: cellPamfGetHeaderSize used by games like _Disgaea 3: Absence of Justice_.
+    * cellPamf: Used by games like _Disgaea 3: Absence of Justice_.
 * Implement more lv2 SysCalls.
 Specifically:
     * 82, 86, 87 used by games like _Diablo 3_.
 * Find bugs and fix them.